Lectionary Bible Studies and Sermons

 v19.
 Isaiah 29:14 originally served to warn Israel against thinking they could outwit God.
 Paul uses the warning as a prophetic reminder to his readers.

 v20.
 The rhetorical questions used in this verse follow on from v19.
 Christ's work on the cross has already, in a sense, destroyed the wisdom of the wise.
 Where do they stand now?
-The grace of God, exhibited in the cross, has bypassed worldly wisdom, a wisdom that claims a way into the presence of God.
+The grace of God, exhibited in the cross, has bypassed worldly wisdom.

 v21.
 It is plain enough that worldly wisdom is limited.
-It has not succeeded in providing a way to God, let alone securing a permanent relationship with him, or perfecting the human race.
+It has not even succeeded in perfecting the human race, let alone open the way to a knowledge of God.
 The pagan has ended up playing with idolatry, the Jew with legalism....
 In the midst of this confusion, God has chosen to gather a people to himself and perfect them through the preaching of a message which rests on the crucifixion of Christ.
 By believing this message, a person can appropriate the benefits of Christ's work on the cross, namely salvation.

 v23.
 God's revelation to humanity in Christ is a contradiction - a messiah under the curse of God (cursed is everyone who hangs on a tree, Deut.21:23).
 The Jews believed that the coming messiah would be a glorified figure of power and might.
 Therefore, "Christ crucified" is certainly a "stumbling block to Jews", and as for Gentiles, it is "foolishness".

 v24.
 The called-out ones, that is, invited seekers, hear the foolishness of the gospel and find in it the power and wisdom of God.
-For the seeker, the perspective is different.
-They find the gospel able to move them into a right relationship with God.
+They find that the gospel is able to move them into a right relationship with God.
 Thus, the gospel is the power of God unto salvation.
 The seeker also finds that the gospel is a message of majestic wisdom.
 The gospel is indeed wisdom to those who are being saved.

 v25.
 If the cross is foolishness, then it is God's foolishness, and God's foolishness is always wiser than human wisdom.